Harnessing Contrastive Learning and Neural Transformation for Time Series Anomaly Detection

-Our model is trained with an Adam optimizer~\cite{kingma2014adam} at a learning rate of 0.001 for 50 epochs. $20\%$ of the training set is selected as a validation set where the best epoch is stored based on the validation loss.
-We employ early stopping with a patience of 10.
-The hidden dimension $d$ is set to 32, and the number of TCN blocks is set to 8.
-The temperature $\tau$ and the number of transformations for DCL loss are set to 0.1 and 6, respectively.
-The suspect window size $w$ is set to 5, and the sequence length is 50 for WADI, HAI, SMAP, and 30 for MSL, SWaT, SMD respectively.
+We train the model with the Adam optimizer~\cite{kingma2014adam} at a 0.001 learning rate for 30 epochs.
+20\% of the training set serves as a validation set, with the best epoch selected based on validation loss.
+The hidden dimension $d$ is set to 64, with a maximum of 8 TCN blocks.
+The temperature $\tau$ and the number of transformations $K$ for the DCL loss are 0.1 and 6, respectively.
+The sequence length is 30, and the prediction window size $w$ is 5.
+Performance results are averaged over five independent runs.

-F1-score is used as a performance metric to evaluate the performance of anomaly detection.
-The threshold for all models is chosen as the one which achieves the best F1 over the test sets.
-In addition, we follow the point-adjusting strategy suggested in \cite{su2019robust}, which labels a whole anomaly segment as 1 as long as one of the points within the segment is detected as an anomaly.